janmarthedal/janmr.com/_posts/2009-04-20-the-game-of-nim.markdown

 </tbody>
 </table>

-This looks suspiciously like the binary <a href="http://en.wikipedia.org/wiki/Exclusive_or">exclusive-or (XOR)</a> operator {% imath \oplus %}.
+This looks suspiciously like the binary [exclusive-or (XOR)](http://en.wikipedia.org/wiki/Exclusive_or) operator {% imath \oplus %}.
 And indeed it is, as shown by the following theorem (the theorem is slightly more general than needed, but it is actually a bit more concise this way).

 **Theorem 8** (The Sprague–Grundy Theorem)**.** Let {% imath x = \text{mex}(S) %} and {% imath y = \text{mex}(T) %}.
 Then